 The following posters and demos are solicited:

 Poster/Demo descriptions, up to 2 pages (plus up to 1 page for appendices and references) in 9-point ACM double-column format showcasing work in progress are encouraged.
 Accepted posters/demos will be showcased in a separate session at the conference.
+All posters should have the format „DIN A0“ (841mm x 1189mm / 33.1 inches x 46.8 inches, portrait orientation).
 Topics of interest are the same as research topics listed above.
 Preference will be given to posters/demos where the primary contribution is from one or more students.
 Industry participation is also encouraged.
 The poster/demo descriptions will be published as part of the conference proceedings.